 I took some time to observe the inmates as I stood behind.
 I smiled as I was introduced to these women.
 But their facial expressions reflected their curiosity for a new visitor who came in.

-While other women were busy in the the distribution of hijab donated by one hijabi-advocate, I took the chance to chat to an inmate.
+While other women were busy in the distribution of hijab (we brought a box) donated by one friend, a hijabi-advocate (Khadija), I took the chance to chat to an inmate.
 I sat beside Jona (not her real name).

 “How many years have you been in prison?”
 I asked.